Spain Blue Collar Visas for Spain

 Employer-Side Documents (for Work Authorization)

-• Company Proofs: Tax ID (NIF), Social Security registration, and financial stability docs to support the worker.
+• Company Documentation: Spanish Tax ID (NIF), Social Security registration certificate, and financial documentation proving the company’s economic capacity to employ and pay the foreign worker.

-• Application Form: EX-03 for residence and work authorization.
+• Application Form: EX-03 form for residence and work authorization submitted to the relevant immigration office (Oficina de Extranjería).

 Candidate-Side Documents (for Visa)